Most Successful Halloween Advertisements

 3. Pizza Hut’s “Pizza Head’s Trick or Treat”

-In the mid-1990s, Pizza Hut ran a series of commercials featuring “Pizza Head,” a piece of pizza which had a face made out of pizza toppings.
+In the mid-1990s, Pizza Hut ran a series of commercials featuring “Pizza Head,” a piece of pizza that had a face made out of pizza toppings.
 Based on Saturday Night Live’s “The Mr. Bill Show,” Pizza Head was a Claymation-type character who would repeatedly get into a pickle and have to avoid his nemesis, a pizza cutter named “Steve.”

 During the 16-episode series, there were a couple of Halloween-themed commercials—“Pizza Head’s Trick or Treat” and “Pizza Head Gets Goosebumps”—that were quite morbid, much like the others in the series.
 But it was the kooky amateurishness that made these commercials so memorable and silly.